What is National Feral Cat Day?

 “Meow?
 “Merrp.”
 If this is what a conversation with your cat looks like, then you’re ready for National Answer Your Cat’s Questions Day on January 22.
 Cats love to ask us questions like “Why is there no food in my bowl?” and “Why aren’t you petting me and not petting me at the same time?”
 Take a moment to indulge in your kitty’s specific queries as best as you can.

-National Feral Cat Day - History
+History of National Feral Cat Day

 National Feral Cat Day timeline